marksherriff/uvacs-advising/bacs/integration_electives.md

 __Last Updated: 01/25/2023__

-## What Integration Electives are Offered Next Semester?
+**What Integration Electives are Offered Next Semester?**

-[Click on this link[(https://www.cs.virginia.edu/~horton/integ-elect.html) to see a page that shows what Integration Electives are offered that you can enroll in.
+[Click on this link](https://www.cs.virginia.edu/~horton/integ-elect.html) to see a page that shows what Integration Electives are offered that you can enroll in.
 The page lets you search, sort, find courses with open seats, see which count for a College General Education requirement, etc.

-## Information, Policies and Petitioning
+---

 1. TOC
 {:toc}